United Society Partners in the Gospel: West Indies

 Through a charitable bequest bestowed upon the SPG by Barbadian planter and colonial administrator Christopher Codrington, the Codrington Plantations (and the slaves working on them) came under the ownership of the Society.
 With the aim of supplying funding for Codrington College in Barbados, the SPG was the beneficiary of the forced labour of thousands of enslaved Africans on the plantations.
 Many of the slaves on the plantations died from such diseases as dysentery and typhoid, after being weakened by overwork.
 The SPG even branded its slaves on the chest with the word SOCIETY to show who they belonged to.
+In 1758, the Archbishop of Canterbury Thomas Secker agreed to reimburse funds to the SPG's accounts for the purchase of slaves from Africa and the hiring of third party enslaved labour.
+Between 1710 and 1838, around 600 to 1,200 slaves lived and died on the plantations.

 The ownership of the Codrington Plantations by the SPG started to come under scrutiny during the late 18th century, as the British abolitionist movement started to emerge.
 In 1783, Bishop Beilby Porteus, an early proponent of abolitionism, used the occasion of the SPG's annual anniversary sermon to highlight the conditions at the Codrington Plantations and called for the SPG to end its connection with colonial slavery.
-However, the SPG did not relinquish ownership of its plantations in Barbados until the passage in Parliament of the Slavery Abolition Act of 1833.
+However, the SPG did not relinquish ownership of its plantations in Barbados until the passage in Parliament of the Slavery Abolition Act 1833.

-At the February 2006 meeting of the Church of England's General Synod, attendees commemorated the church's role in helping to pass the Slave Trade Act of 1807 to abolish Britain's involvement in the slave trade.
+At the February 2006 meeting of the Church of England's General Synod, attendees commemorated the church's role in helping to pass the Slave Trade Act 1807 to abolish Britain's involvement in the slave trade.
 The attendees also voted unanimously to apologise to the descendants of slaves for the church's involvement in and support of the slave trade and slavery.
 Tom Butler, the Bishop of Southwark, confirmed in a speech before the vote that the Society for the Propagation of the Gospel in Foreign Parts had owned the Codrington Plantations.

+On Friday 8 September 2023, USPG announced at a press conference in Barbados that it will be seeking to address the wrongs of the past by committing to a long-term project: ‘Renewal & Reconciliation: The Codrington Reparations Project’.
+The project will be in partnership with Codrington Trust and the Church in the Province of the West Indies (CPWI).
+The work will include four areas of work in collaboration with the descendants of the enslaved; community development and engagement; historical research & education; burial places & memorialisation, and family research.
+USPG has pledged, in response to proposals that Codrington Trust has advanced, 18M Barbadian dollars - (£7M) - to be spent in Barbados over the next 10–15 years to support this work.